 - HTMLConverterFullFidelity.SplitImages: Should images be broken up or wrapped to a new page?

-When using the Internet Explorer based HTML to PDF option (it is possible to switch to 'WebKit' in release 8.3 and later), converting a URL sometimes results in 'bitmap' output where it looks like there is just a screenshot of the page content in the generated PDF rather than 'real text'.
+When using the Internet Explorer based HTML to PDF option (the default in pre 8.3 releases), converting a URL sometimes results in 'bitmap' output where it looks like there is just a screenshot of the page content in the generated PDF rather than 'real text'.
 This happens when the server running the conversion service is running Internet Explorer 9 or later.
 Microsoft introduced a change in that version that causes all HTML5 content to be rendered as a bitmap.
 Non HTML5 content is rendered just fine.
 To solve this problem roll back to Internet Explorer 8 or, if you have control over the content of the web page, skip output of the HTML5 doctype when a query string is passed in that indicates PDF Conversion.
 Alternatively update to the latest release and use the default 'WebKit' based conversion engine.

 Although there is no 'one size solves all' answer, using the workarounds recommended above should make it possible to generated acceptable looking PDF files for most situations.
 As always, if you require assistance then feel free to reach out to our friendly support desk, we are here to help.